Excessive Speeding in the ACT

-A person who has their licence disqualified for a period must not drive until that period of time has ended.
-A person who is caught driving while disqualified will be charged with an offence and may receive a term of imprisonment.
+When a person has their licence disqualified for a period of time, they must not drive until the disqualification period is over.
+If a person is caught driving whilst disqualified, they will be charged with an offence and may receive a term of imprisonment.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.